-PRDOH plans to minimize displacement of persons or entities and assist persons or entities displaced as a result because of implementing a project with CDBG-DR funds.
+PRDOH plans to minimize the displacement of persons or entities and assist persons or entities displaced due to the implementation of CDBG-DR funded project .
 This is not intended to limit the ability of PRDOH to conduct buyouts or acquisitions for destroyed and extensively damaged units or units in a floodplain.
-PRDOH will ensure that the assistance and protections afforded to persons or entities under the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA), and Section 104(d) of the Housing and Community Development Act of 1974 (HCDA) are available.
-PRDOH plans to exercise the waivers set forth in Federal Register Vol. 83, No. 28 (Friday, February 9, 2018) 83 FR 5844 28 pertaining to Uniform Relocation Act (URA) and HCDA given its priority to engage in voluntary acquisition and optional relocation activities to avert repeated flood damage and to improve floodplain management.
+PRDOH will ensure that the assistance and protections afforded to persons or entities under the Uniform Relocation Assistance and Real Property Acquisition Policies Act (URA) and Section 104(d) of the HCDA are available.
+PRDOH plans to exercise the waivers set forth in 83 FR 5844 pertaining to URA and HCDA given its priority to engage in voluntary acquisition and optional relocation activities to avert repeated flood damage and to improve floodplain management.
 The Residential Anti-displacement and Relocation Assistance Plan (RARAP) will conform to the standards or requirements of 24 C.F.R. § 42.325(a) and (b).
 Based on the portfolio of programs outlined in the Action Plan, PRDOH plans to minimize displacement by arranging for facilities to house persons who must be relocated temporarily during rehabilitation.

 Additionally, HUD Approved Housing Counselors may provide homeowners and tenants with information on assistance available to help them remain in their neighborhood in the face of revitalization pressures.

 In addition, HUD requires PRDOH to define "demonstrable hardship" and how it applies to applicants.
 PRDOH will consider "demonstrable hardship" as exceptions to program policies, including postassistance affordability requirements for the single-family program, for applicants who demonstrate undue hardship.
 Applicants in this situation will be reviewed on a case-by-case basis to determine whether assistance is required to alleviate such hardship.
-Demonstrable hardship may include, but is not limited to, excessive amounts of debt due to a natural disaster, prolonged job loss, substantial reduction to household income, death of a family member, unexpected and extraordinary medical bills, disability, mental health impacts as a result because of the hurricane, etc.
+Demonstrable hardship may include, but is not limited to, excessive amounts of debt due to a natural disaster, prolonged job loss, substantial reduction to household income, death of a family member, unexpected and extraordinary medical bills, disability, mental health impacts because of the hurricane, etc.